TypesettingTools/Aegisub/OverLua/readme.txt

 The name is intended as a pun on Overlay and Lua.

-To help produce overlay graphics, OverLua provides an interface to the Cairo vector graphics library.
+To help produce overlay graphics, OverLua provides an interface to the cairo vector graphics library.
 A library of functions to do raster-based graphics processing is also included.

 Curerently the only known-working plugin interface to OverLua is the Avisynth